acenet-arc/cloud_from_a_to_z/_episodes/18-day3-bash-cloud-init.md

 teaching: 30
 exercises: 0
 questions:
+- "What is Bash scripting?"
+- "Why use Bash?"
-- "What does CloudInit do?"
+- "How does Bash scripting relate to cloud-init?"
+- "How can passwords be automatically generated?"
 objectives:
-- "Learn how to provide a cloud config file to cloud-init."
+- "Make a Bash script"
+- "Understand how the Bash script configures and installs WordPress."
+- "Learn enough Bash scripting basics to be able to generalize to other similar installation processes."
 keypoints:
-- "A Keypoint 0"
+- "A for loop executes commands multiple times while changing the loop variable each iteration."
+- "A stream is a sequence of data elements which are made available over time."
+- "The `echo` command sends a string to a stream."
+- "The `head` command displays the begging of a file or stream."
+- "Pipes `|` are used to pipe the output of one command to the input of the next."
+- "`tr` translates characters in one set to corresponding characters in another set."
+- "Redirects `<`,`>` are used to redirect output and input to files or streams."
+- "`sed` is a stream editor which can be used to replace one string with another in a stream."
 start: false
 ---

 What is Bash scripting and what does it have to do with cloud-init?
 When we did the manual install of WordPress we ran commands in a terminal.
 As it turns out, there are multiple types of shells with slightly different ways of doing things.
 In our case we were using Bash (Born Again Shell).
-In addition to being able to issuse these commands interactively on the command line we can also put them into a file and tell Bash to execute these commands from the file.
+In addition to being able to issue these commands interactively on the command line we can also put them into a file and tell Bash to execute these commands from the file.
+Creating such a file is known as **Bash scripting**.

 Now that we have a rough, high-level concept of what Bash scripting is, how is it connected to cloud-init?
 In the cloud config file we used in the previous episode a large section of that was a Bash script which issues commands that we want to be performed to setup and install WordPress.
 Lets take a quick look at the contents of that file:
 ~~~